WGNB

 WGNB (89.3 FM) is a radio station licensed to Zeeland, Michigan and serving the Grand Rapids and Muskegon areas.
 Licensed to the Moody Bible Institute, it is an owned and operated station of the Moody Radio network, airing a mix of Christian talk and teaching and contemporary Christian music.
-Studios are lcoated on 84th Avenue in Zeeland, while the transmitter is located northeast of the city.
+Studios are located on 84th Avenue in Zeeland, while the transmitter is located northeast of the city.

 History

 WGNB signed on for the first time on January 20, 1989 as WXYB, a Moody Radio affiliate owned by Echo Broadcasting, a consortium headed by businessmen John Huesby and Wayne Huhta that sought to return Moody Radio programming to West Michigan.
 For decades, Moody Radio flagship WMBI in Chicago had a large audience in most of West Michigan.
 Despite its modest 4,000-watt power and status as a daytime-only station, it could be heard in most of the region, as far inland as Grand Rapids.
 As other stations signed on in the Grand Rapids-Muskegon-Holland corridor, WMBI was crowded out.
 However, according to Huesby, a former Moody Radio regional representative in West Michigan, WMBI had long been the only Christian station that could be heard in the area, and residents were saying, "We sure would like to hear Moody again."

 After a six-year application process, Echo had initially hoped to sign on in February 1988, but it took until December 1988 to apply for the license.
 In the meantime, in October 1988, Echo bought an existing Christian station in Grand Rapids, WGNR (88.9 FM), from Grand Rapids School of the Bible and began operating it as a Moody affiliate a month later.
 Once WXYB signed on, WGNR became a semi-satellite of its Zeeland sister, simulcasting WXYB for all but a few hours.
 Despite operating at 30,000 watts, WXYB provided at least secondary coverage from Ludington to Benton Harbor, and eastward into Grand Rapids.
 WGNR augmented the station's coverage in Grand Rapids proper, since WXYB had to conform its signal to protect WEHB (now WNHG) in Grand Rapids at nearby 89.7.